miiakivi/cv-maker/README.md

 You can see the project from [HERE](https://miianyy.github.io/cv-maker/ "Link to my projects gh-pages")

+You find the project files inside src folder.

 ### What I learned

 This was my first React project and first real look inside how React works so I learned a lot.